 It’s always exciting when a new season arrives and it’s time to update your home decor trends.
 A new year begins and just like you’d refresh your wardrobe, with new accessories, maybe some new shoes or a coat, our interiors can also benefit from a bit of a refresh.

-Hands up if your home is a constantly evolving mix of all the things you love – as it should be.
-But as with new season fashion trends we see new emerging new home decor trends each season, that tempt us to update our homes – rather than change them entirely.
+Our homes are a constantly evolving mix of all the things we love – as they should be.
+So as with new season fashion trends, it’s the new emerging home decor trends that tempt us to update our homes – rather than change them entirely.

 There’s no escaping trends.
 Whether you live by them or feel totally unaffected, from popular paint shades to furniture choices, everything designed for our homes is influenced by a wider trend.

 Of course you could tap into more specific trends for the room or space you want to update.
 Take a look at living room trends, wallpaper trends and paint trends.
 This will ensure you’re ahead of the curve in all aspects of design.
 If you want a good overall understanding of what to look out for in 2022, here are our top eight to keep an eye on…

 It’s already huge in the fashion world, so it wasn’t going to be long until this light shade of purple hit the interiors world too.
 For some, it may feel a little too reminiscent of the nineties era, but fear not, it has had a grown-up makeover.
 Now it works beautifully with metallic finishes, smart mirrored furniture and plush velvets, to create a glamorous yet pretty, chic style.